decaporg/hexo-cms-example/README.md

-# Hexo + netlify CMS
+# Hexo + Decap CMS

-> ⚠️ **Deprecation Notice** 🏳
->
-> We are focusing our resources on building new templates that help you build a better web, because of that we're deprecating this template.
-We care about the community so we propose if anyone wants to maintain or take stewardship over the project please contact us at [devexperience@netlify.com](mailto:devexperience@netlify.com).
-If you want to share anything with the team about this template, you can also fill out [this form](https://template-feedback.netlify.app/).

-This is a simple example of how to integrate netlify CMS with a hexo based site.
+This is a simple example of how to integrate Decap CMS with a hexo based site.

-It's based on Brian Rinaldi's great [Static Site Samples](https://github.com/remotesynth/Static-Site-Samples) and meant as a simple example of how to hook netlify CMS up with a hexo based site.
+It's based on Brian Rinaldi's great [Static Site Samples](https://github.com/remotesynth/Static-Site-Samples) and meant as a simple example of how to hook Decap CMS up with a hexo based site.

 ## Setting up